magento/devdocs/src/guides/v2.3/graphql/tutorials/checkout/checkout-shipping-address.md

 `{ CART_ID }` is the unique shopping cart ID from [Step 2.
 Create empty cart]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-add-product-to-cart.html).

 Note the `available_shipping_methods` in the response.
-We will use this information in the next step.
+We will use this information in a later step.

 ## Verify this step {#verify-step}